 Article by Global Pre-Meds

 Hospital doctor shadowing & global health experience programs.

 If you’re a teenage student interested in a career in healthcare, it’s important for you to shadow at a hospital or clinic.
-Shadowing a doctor or another healthcare professional allows you to observe the working environment and the career you may want to pursue.
+Hospital shadowing for teens is a way to observe the working environment and the career you may want to pursue.

 There are age minimums for most hospitals and clinics, which we will explore in detail below.
 But the answer is yes, you can shadow at a hospital even if you are under the age of 18.

 We know about the importance of job shadowing for pre-med and prehealth students because that’s exactly what we provide to high school, university, and gap year students.
 You can participate in our global health and doctor shadowing programs abroad as long as you are at least 16 years old.

 For your information, we have delved into hospital shadowing opportunities for teens so that you can decide which path is right for you.